 Anthony Price’13, a Master of Business Administration (M.B.A.) graduate, recently accepted a position as the dispatcher combo in the centralized dispatch department at Waste Management in Marietta, Ga.
 His duties encompass dispatching drivers, collaborating with staff to optimize routes, and troubleshooting to ensure customer satisfaction.
 He formerly worked at FedEx as an operations supervisor.

 Dr. Cedric L. Knott ’12, a Ph.D. in Applied Management and Decision Sciences (now Ph.D. in Management) graduate, co-authored “Regulating Systemic Risks—Problems and Prospects” in Mustang Journal of Accounting & Finance (Vol. 4).
 Dr. Knott is a certified fraud examiner and a professor at several universities.

-Dr. Raymond Marbury ’12, a Doctor of Business Administration (D.B.A.) graduate, presented “Human Capital, Information Governance, and Succession” at the Digital Government Institute’s E-Discovery, Records & Information Management Conference & Expo on April 4.
+Dr. Raymond Marbury ’12, a Doctor of Business Administration (D.B.A.) graduate, gave a poster presentation at the Northeast Conference on Public Administration (NECoPA) at the University of Delaware in November.
 Dr. Marbury is a program analyst and advisor for U.S. Customs and Border Protection, which is a division of the Department of Homeland Security, and the CEO of Education Institute of Capitol Hill, LLC, in Washington, D.C.